geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 I know we have a plan to remove image D type altogether.
 So this is just to make that task more difficult.

 ##### **Geohot** [[00:33:37](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2017)]
 Yeah, I don't know, but I think we still kind of need this.
-But again, I really thought that...
+But again, I really thought that..
 Because I wrote that code.
 And I was like, oh, this is never actually going to happen.
 Right?
 Like, I just wrote the code to save lines.
 But I wrote the code to do the NAND thing to save lines.
-But...
+But..
 Yeah.
-Uh...
-So...
-Like...
+Uh..
+So..
+Like..

 ##### **Chenyu** [[00:33:56](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2036)]
 Yeah.
 That's fine.

 ##### **Chenyu** [[00:33:58](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2038)]
 I think here my conclusion is debug equals to four is really good.
-Or...
-I mean, it was really...
+Or..
+I mean, it was really..
 It was already good for me to debug kernel and find performance.
 It's even better for, like, agents to do that.
 Or maybe down the line we will have, like, assembly and very good emulators and things like that.
 But it's a very good interface.

 ##### **Geohot** [[00:34:23](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2063)]
 Yeah.
 I mean, yeah.
-This is...
-What is less good...
+This is..
+What is less good..

 ##### **Chrism** [[00:34:27](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2067)]
 Yeah.

 ##### **Chenyu** [[00:34:28](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2068)]
 What is less good is to tracing all the rewriting rules.
 And this clouds really struggle.
-So the idea is can we combine certain rewriting rules or basically...
+So the idea is can we combine certain rewriting rules or basically..
 Because we have a lot of different stages or steps of, like, bigger groups of rewrites.
-And I want to understand if it's possible for it to try...
+And I want to understand if it's possible for it to try..
 Maybe this is just very hard to brute force.
 But for now, it's very hard for it to read through, like, this minus one, minus two stuff and tracing through the rewriting rules.
-In fact, rewrite status was really useful to delete, like, never...
-Never...
+In fact, rewrite status was really useful to delete, like, never..
+Never..
 Rules that never hit because it's, like, binary and it's very easy to read.
 But tracing a rewrite and understand the kind of interaction between rules is very hard.
 I don't know how to correctly pull that context or prompt it with yourself.
 So that was all the simplification of merge rules I need to do manually.
 And I can do that because I know that's right.

 ##### **Geohot** [[00:35:35](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2135)]
 Yeah.
 I mean, the question is, is this a, like, display problem or is this a fundamental problem?